deivshon/pi-status/README.md

 ## Endpoints

 -   `/` -> the web page to view the monitored resources data
--   `/data` -> the monitored resources data in JSON format
+-   `/ws_data` -> WebSocket endpoint for monitored resources data in JSON format messages